JTBC Newsroom

 JTBC Newsroom is the flagship nightly newscast of South Korean television network JTBC.
-The newscast is aired from 18:50-19:50 KST on weekdays and 18:40-19:10 on Saturdays and Sundays.
+The newscast is aired from 18:30-19:30 KST on weekdays and 18:20-18:50 on Saturdays and Sundays.
 JTBC Newsroom replaced two of its predecessors, JTBC News 10 and JTBC News 9.
 It is presented by Han Min-yong and Choi Jae-won on weekdays, and Ahn Na-kyung on weekends.
+Its origins can be traced back to the launch of JTBC News 10 in 2011, which was then renamed to JTBC News 9 when the program changed timeslots in 2012 and later went into its current name in 2014.

 History

 Etymology

 Sohn Suk-hee has clarified that the name of the program has nothing to do with the American drama The Newsroom, which he only watched for about ten minutes.
 He also pointed out that there are several other programs with the same name, including the ones from BBC News and CNN.

 2011: JTBC News 10

 It was launched on December 1, 2011, as JTBC News 10, together with the launch of the network itself.
 It was JTBC's first flagship newscast, which was then hosted by Jun Yong-woo and Cha Ye-rin.
 Unlike newscasts from the mainstream networks, JTBC News 10 is more focused on providing in-depth stories throughout the program.
 It was one of the pioneer programs of JTBC that time, usually having a 1% rating according to AGB Nielsen Korea.